chriskottom/chriskottom.com-legacy/source/_posts/2014-12-03-command-line-flags-for-minitest-in-the-raw.markdown

 1 runs, 1 assertions, 0 failures, 0 errors, 0 skips
 {% endcodeblock %}

-Since Minitest converts this parameter into a Regexp object, we also have the option of passing a regular expression literal that will indicate a pattern to match against test names.
-If we were to type the following:
+Using regular expressions, we also have the option of passing a a pattern that filters test method names that should be included in the run.
+So for example, typing the following:

 {% codeblock lang:bash %}
 ruby -r minitest/autorun -Ilib:test test/example_test.rb -v -n /operation/
 {% endcodeblock %}

-Minitest should select any test with the string `operation` in the name as shown below:
+Would indicate to Minitest that only tests containing "operation" should be included:

 {% codeblock lang:bash %}
 # Running: